maizeatlas/agb/AccreteGB/Excutable/Readme.txt

 Before using the jars, please read the user manual in User_Guide to set up the environment.

-AccreteGB_1.0.0_demo.jar has a connection to a demo database we hosted in AWS for people to try out this software.
-Database setup is no needed for using this jar.
+AccreteGB_*_demo.jar was set to connect to a demo database we hosted in AWS for people who want to try out this software.
+Database connection setup is not needed for using this jar.